ifrozeup/nginx_api_raspberry/README.txt

-This is just a working prototype.
+This is just a straightforward working prototype, without upstreams, keys or authentication.

 Credits: Francesco Puddu